Author: George Lincoln

 Statewide Actions

-• More ICE resistance: Maine’s ICE Watch Hotline Training: Get trained to field, verify, and document potential community ICE sightings and provide trusted, reliable information on ICE activity to immigrant communities.
-NO I.C.E. for Maine (noice4me): Learn more about this effort to reign in ICE.
-Here is the number for the ICE Watch hotline in Maine: 207 544 9989
+• More ICE resistance: Check in with organizations in Lewiston and Portland to see how you can help.
+Activate Maine has an ICE toolkit including links to sign up for ICE verifier and de escalation trainings.
+Get trained to field, verify, and document potential community ICE sightings and provide trusted, reliable information on ICE activity to immigrant communities.
+Here is the number for the ICE Watch hotline in Maine: 207 544 998

 • Mid Maine Indivisible has a great weekly newsletter – To sign up: go here.
 Indivisible Bangor has a great daily newsletter and actions go here to sign up.
 If you are in the Mid Coast area consider joining Audacity – learn more here.
 The Bold Coast Civic Alliance has a newsletter as well as the Hancock County Democrat.
 Cumberland County Indivisible newsletter go here.
 Greater Portland Indivisible, go here.
 We are developing a great ecosystem for resistance communications in Maine.

-LOCAL ACTIONS: Join Mid Maine Indivisible(Kennebec and Somerset Counties) Please join us if you are in the Mid Maine area.
-To sign up: go here.
-If you have items for our weekly newsletter, please email me and I will pass them on.
+Join Mid Maine Indivisible(Kennebec and Somerset Counties) Please join us if you are in the Mid Maine area.
+To sign up: go here

 There is a community member who is looking to provide home cleaning services in the Waterville area for $25 an hour.
 Send an email with subject “Cleaning” to get in contact for scheduling!
 You would be providing income for a local mother with an infant son to care for.